nwicki/SMGP-2021/assignment6/README.md

 **To preprocess all the meshes automatically and save them:**

 Simply select `Preprocess all` at the bottom of the menu.
-All meshes will be preprocessed with isolue of 3 and saved to the `data/preprocessed_faces` folder (overwriting existing ones if any).
+All meshes will be preprocessed with iso value of 3 and saved to the `data/preprocessed_faces` folder (overwriting existing ones if any).